"""Module containing analysis tools for segmented images.

 if not added_to_preexisting_path:

-self.paths.append([path_unit_prev, path_unit_next])
+paths.append([path_unit_prev, path_unit_next])

-def _include_points(time_next, points, pts_next):
+def _include_points(time_next, point_indices, pts_next):

-for point in points:
+for point_index in point_indices:

 for time_index in range(self.total_time - 1):